Digital Miter

 Sensor-Less Homing

-Metric and Decimal Inch Support
+- Metric and Decimal Inch Support (mm/in)

-New Belt Tension Knob
+- New Belt Tension Knob with click feedback

-24 V Low-Voltage System
+- 24 V Low-Voltage System

 Models, Lengths, and Pricing